Atiiyehh/Atiiyehh/README.md

 - 👋 Hi, I’m @Atiiyehh
-- 👀 I’m interested in software engineering and graphic design
+- 👀 I’m interested in software engineering and data analysis
-- 🌱 I’m currently learning c programming, c++ and python
+- 🌱 I’m currently learning SQL and powerBI, excel formulas and dashboard and practicing coding with python
-- 💞️ I’m looking to collaborate on basic programs using python language
+- 💞️ I’m looking to collaborate on basic programs related to Data analysis
 - 📫 How to reach me: Instagram ID: miss_a_ha

 <!---